 Many floor surfaces can collect a residue from cleaning products that can dull the appearance of the flooring.
 By using a cleaner with a neutral pH, you can eliminate the film development, leaving floors looking their best.
 Several retail cleaners contain a neutral pH, but these can be costly items that push us toward looking for a homemade alternative.
+Here's one to try using a basic kitchen staple: dish detergent.

 Mix 1 gallon of hot water with 1/4 cup of a pH-neutral liquid dish detergent in a bucket.
 Swish a mop in the solution to agitate the ingredients until suds form.
 Dish detergent is one of the most common pH-neutral cleaners, and works perfectly for floors.